-If you are not familiar with the sport, Paddle Tennis, formally known as Platform Tennis, was founded in the 1930’s in Scarsdale, NY as an outdoor winter activity played on a slightly elevated court approximately half the size of a tennis court.
+If you are not familiar with the sport, Paddle Tennis, formally known as Platform Tennis, was founded in the 1930s in Scarsdale, NY, as an outdoor winter activity played on a slightly elevated court approximately half the size of a tennis court.
 It is enclosed by very tightly strung chicken wire so that play continues when the ball bounces off the screen.
-Scoring is very similar to tennis but with only one serve and because of the close proximity of the players, it tends to be a bit more social.
-Rallies are long and sometimes very amusing due to the many angles and smaller court size.
-It tends to be easier to learn than tennis with a shorter backswing and lot of time at net.
-Most people can pick up the game and have rallies in one or two sessions and tennis, squash and racquetball players have an obvious advantage.
+Scoring is very similar to tennis, but with only one serve.
+Because of the close proximity of the players, it tends to be very social.
+Rallies are long and sometimes amusing due to the many angles and smaller court size.
+It tends to be easier to learn than tennis with a shorter backswing and a lot of time at net.
+Most people can pick up the game and have rallies in one or two sessions; tennis, squash and racquetball players have an obvious advantage.
 While there are wonderful social aspects to the game, it is also great for kids – many start playing at a very early age.

 Women's Night - Every Tue 4:30-7:30 PM